10 Steps for the Perfect Bathroom Remodel

 In an ideal world, you will have every last detail planned and every material picked out and ordered before construction starts.
 The last thing you want is to get halfway through your remodel and have to tell your construction crew to take a two-week break while you wait for that back-ordered marble to arrive from Italy.

-You’ll want to nail down the nuts and bolts of how construction will flow and where supplies will be stored.
+You’ll also want to nail down the nuts and bolts of how construction will flow and where supplies will be stored.
 You’ll need a dry space inside for most materials, so you’ll need to decide where you’re going to keep displaced furniture and household items while construction is underway.
 Can you make space in your garage or on the side of your house?

 Other questions to consider: